Friday7352/Frivo/README.md

 API providers may charge for their services.
 You are responsible for your own OpenAI and ElevenLabs accounts, usage, and costs.

+## Local Ollama models

+If you prefer not to use OpenAI for chat and translation, Frivo can use a locally hosted Ollama model instead.
+Install and run Ollama, then select **Ollama (local)** in **Settings** > **Providers** and choose your model.
+An OpenAI API key is not required when chat and translation use Ollama.

 ## Recommended audio routing: Voicemeeter

 Frivo works without Voicemeeter, but Voicemeeter and its virtual audio cables